domo-domino-desu/toc-20260824-zh/README.md

 This is the source for the textbook *Theory of Computation* by Jim Hefferon.
-It is suitable for a course's main text, for a supplemental text, or for self-study.
+It is suitable to use in a course as a main text, or as a supplemental text.
+It also fits well with self-study.

-This is for an undergraduate computer science theory class.
+It covers the material of an undergraduate Computer Science theory class.
-It covers models of computation starting with Turing machines, unsolvability and the Halting problem, Finite State machines and regular languages, and ends with computational complexity and P vs NP.
-As to pedagogy, it is a mathematics text so things are proved.
-What sets it apart is that the presentation is liberal, highlighting the ideas in the work and making connections with things from the background that students bring to the class.
+Subjects are: models of computation starting with Turing machines, unsolvability and the Halting problem,
+Finite State machines and regular languages, as well as computational complexity and P vs NP.
+As to pedagogy, this is a mathematics text so things are proved.
+What sets it apart is that the presentation is liberal, highlighting the ideas in the work and making connections with things from the background that students bring to the course.

-The presentation is aimed at US undergraduate sophmores.
-It expects that the reader has some experience in programming and in Discrete Math, about one course in each.
+The presentation is aimed at US undergraduate second or third year students.
+It expects that the reader has some experience in programming and in Discrete Math.

 There are more than eight hundred and fifty exercises, with fully-worked answers.
 There are PDF slides for classroom use.
 And, there are video